 UK Divorce Laws

 The Matrimonial Causes Act 1973 is the basic divorce law in the United Kingdom.
-As per this law, the petitioner must make an application in the court for a “decree nisi.”
-After the divorce procedure is over, the Court grants a “decree absolute.”
+As per this law, the petitioner must make an application in the court for a "decree nisi".
+After the divorce procedure is over, the Court grants a "decree absolute".

 Residency requirements as per UK divorce law

-The petitioner must be able to prove that either the petitioner or the respondent (petitioner’s spouse) has been domiciled or habitually resident in the relevant country.
+The petitioner must be able to prove that either the petitioner or the respondent (petitioner's spouse) has been domiciled or habitually resident in the relevant country.
+The other important requirement for the divorce is the time period after marriage.
+According to the UK divorce laws, one year should have been elapsed after the marriage to obtain a divorce by a court procedure.

 Grounds of divorce as per UK divorce law